Go Back Up

 Small business health insurance requirements

-The ACA stipulates that small businesses with fewer than 50 FTEs aren’t required to offer health insurance benefits to their current employees or pay a tax penalty.
+The ACA states that small businesses with fewer than 50 FTEs don't have to provide health insurance benefits to their employees.
 However, that doesn't mean they shouldn't provide health insurance benefits.

 Here are some advantages:

 • Attracting employees and retaining top talent.
-In addition to competitive salaries, our Employee Benefits Survey Report found that 82% of employees believe an employer's benefits package is an important factor in whether or not they accept a job.
+In addition to competitive salaries, our 2024 Employee Benefits Survey found that 81% of employees believe an employer's benefits package is an important factor in whether they accept a job.
 It also has the potential to increase your employee retention rate.

 • Building a happier and healthier workforce.
 Having greater access to healthcare also boosts employee productivity and job satisfaction.
-If employees can avoid needing extended periods of sick leave, your organization can be more effective and profitable, and your staff will feel happier at work.
+If employees are healthy and don’t need extended periods of sick leave, your organization can be more effective and profitable.
+Health benefits will also help your staff feel happier at work.

 • Saving more money during tax season.
-Depending on the type of plan you offer, you can benefit from tax savings for providing the health plan, and eligible employees can get tax benefits by participating.
+Depending on the type of plan you offer, you can benefit from tax savings for providing the health plan.
+Eligible employees can get tax benefits by participating.

-In addition to traditional employer-sponsored health insurance and small group insurance, you can consider health insurance alternatives such as a health reimbursement arrangement (HRA) or health stipend.
+In addition to traditional employer-sponsored health insurance, you can consider health insurance alternatives.
+Affordable alternatives include a health reimbursement arrangement (HRA) or health stipend.

 Health reimbursement arrangements (HRAs)

-An HRA allows employers to reimburse employees tax-free for qualifying medical expenses.
-HRAs are a better fit for many small businesses than traditional group health insurance because they allow employees to choose the health plan, provider network, insurer, and medical care services that work best for them.
-They can also be more budget-friendly for employers than group coverage and have tax advantages.
-HRAs also have no minimum participation limits, making them an easier benefit for small businesses to offer.
+An HRA is an excellent choice for affordable health coverage.
+It allows employers to reimburse employees tax-free for qualifying medical expenses.
+HRAs are often a better choice for small businesses than traditional group health insurance because they let employees pick the plan and services that suit them best.
+They can also save employers money compared to group coverage and offer tax benefits.
+Plus, HRAs have no minimum participation requirements, so they’re easier for small businesses to offer.

-Options such as the qualified small employer HRA (QSEHRA) and the individual coverage HRA (ICHRA) give employees the ability to receive tax-free reimbursements for their individual health plan premium costs and other qualified medical expenses.
-An ICHRA can even help organizations with 50 or more FTEs offer a health benefit that satisfies the ACA.
+With the qualified small employer HRA (QSEHRA) and the individual coverage HRA (ICHRA), employees get tax-free reimbursements for their health insurance premiums and other qualified medical expenses.
+An ICHRA can also help organizations with 50 or more FTEs offer a health benefit that satisfies the ACA.

 Health stipends

-Your small business can also provide employee reimbursements for medical expenses through a health stipend.
+Your small business can also provide employees money for out-of-pocket expenses through a health stipend.
 These employee stipends work similarly to an HRA but with fewer regulations and restrictions.
-But, unlike an HRA, employers can’t ask for proof of insurance or receipts for IRS Publication 502 expenses.
+But, unlike an HRA, employers can’t ask for proof of insurance or receipts for their expenses.

 No employee eligibility requirements or minimum monthly allowances with a health stipend exist.
 This allows organizations of all sizes to create a fully customizable health benefit that best fits their needs.
 However, if you have 50 or more FTEs, you can’t offer a stipend instead of an ICHRA or a group plan.